Distinguishing f(R) theories from general relativity by gravitational lensing effect: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, the post-Newtonian approximation of a general class of $f(R)$ theories is formulated up to $3^{rd}$ order.
-At the $3^{rd}$ order expansion, the metric components contain not only the Newtonial potential $U$ but also the Yukawa potential $V$ together with the third order potentials.
-The information of a specific form of $f(R)$ theories is contained in the Yukawa potential.
+At the $3^{rd}$ order expansion, the metric components contain not only the Newtonian potential $U$ but also the Yukawa potential $V$ together with the third order potentials.
+Note that $f(R)$ theories can be transformed into generalized Brans-Dicke theories by suitable conformal transformations.
+Since the post-Newtonian formulation of Brans-Dicke gravity has been well studied \cite{will1993theory}, one can check the consistency of the post-Newtonian formulations between the two kinds of theories.
+It turns out that, in the limit of $\alpha \to 0$, our result (\ref{eq:fr_metric}) of $f(R)$ gravity coincides with the result of Brans-Dicke gravity given in \cite{will1993theory}.
+The proof will be presented in Appendix A.

+In our post-Newtonian formulation, the information of a specific form of $f(R)$ theories is contained in the Yukawa potential.
 While the Yukawa potential does not show in the $2^{nd}$ order expression of the effective refraction index $n$ of light, it does appear in the $3^{rd}$ order expression of $n$.
-Therefore, the $f(R)$ theories are distinguishable from GR by the gravitational lensing effect at the $3^{rd}$ order post-Newtonian approximation.
-It should be noted that the conclusion that $f(R)$ theories can lead to the gravitational lensing effect different from that of GR can also be obtained by the approach of Minkowski functionals \cite{Chenxiaoji:2014mxa}.
+Therefore in principle we could distinguish $f(R)$ gravity and GR.
+Moreover, detailed analysis shows that a series of $f(R)$ forms, more specific, whose parameter $1/\alpha \sim \sqrt{f''(0)/f'(0)}$ is larger than the distance to the massive center, are distinguishable from GR by the gravitational lensing effect at the $3^{rd}$ order post-Newtonian approximation.
+It should be noted that the conclusion that $f(R)$ theories can lead to the gravitational lensing effect different from that of GR can also be obtained by the approach of Minkowski functionals \cite{Chenxiaoji:2014mxa}. {However, it is shown in this paper that, in the axially symmetrical spacetime region, the gap term between these two kinds of theories vanishes and hence they are indistinguishable at $3^{rd}$ order.}